William Floyd (American football): Regular season

+Playoffs

 Personal life

-He lives in Orlando, Florida, with his wife Bonita and their three children William, Thai and Jaden.
+He lives in Orlando, Florida, with his wife Bonita and their three children William, Thai and Jaden, the latter of which currently plays safety for Florida State.
 The family is active in his non-profit community-benefit foundation, William Floyd's Bar None Foundation ('Bar None' was his nickname while playing with the 49ers).

 On April 30, 2008, Florida State University and ISP Sports announced that Floyd, who helped win a national championship for the Seminoles in 1993, would join Gene Deckerhoff as color analyst on the Seminole ISP Sports Network for radio broadcasts of FSU football games.
 Floyd is also in his third season as a color analyst on Tailgate Overtime, airing live every Monday at 7PM on Sunshine Network during the college football season.

-Floyd also rapped one verse on the track Bay Riders by Vallejo artist Celly Cel, featured on the 2002 album, Songz U Can't Find.
+Floyd also rapped one verse on the track "Bay Riders" by Vallejo artist Celly Cel on the 1996 compilation album, NFL Jams.
+The song was later included on the Celly Cel compilation album, Song'z U Can't Find, in 2002.